cloudify-cosmo/docs.getcloudify.org/content/blueprints/how-to-scale-blueprint.md

 `cfy executions start -d my_deployment -w scale`

-You Should now have 2 instances and one ELB.
+You should now have 2 instances and one ELB.

-But what if our system has more nodes ?
+But what if our system has more nodes?
 For this we have a convenient object called "Groups".
 We will move our instance into a Group: